ignasgr/sudoku-image-solver/README.md

 <br/>

 # Current Project Status
 The Sudoku Image Solver is viable under generally favorable conditions.
 The puzzle in the image should be flat, with the picture taken from a reasonable angle.
-The project may see some updates in the future.
+Improvements can still be made to the image processing (especially thresholding), and the digit classifier.
 <br/>
 <br/>